Velibor Đurić

-Velibor Đurić (born 5 May 1982) is a Bosnian football manager and former player who is the manager of First League of RS club Radnik Bijeljina.
+Velibor Đurić (born 5 May 1982) is a Bosnian professional football manager and former player currently working as an assistant manager at Serbian SuperLiga club Radnički 1923.

 Club career

 Đurić played with the youth teams of Slavija Sarajevo and then with the first teams of Proleter Zrenjanin and Glasinac Sokolac before moving to Zrinjski Mostar in the summer of 2005.
 He won with Zrinjski the 2008–09 Bosnian Premier League and the 2007–08 Bosnian Cup.

 Đurić's contract with Zrinjski expired on 30 June 2009 and he placed his signature under a 3-year contract with Widzew Łódź.
 He was released from Widzew on 16 July 2011.
 While at the club, he won the 2009–10 I liga.

 After Łódź, Đurić also played for Olimpik, Zrinjski Mostar once again (with Zrinjski he again won the 2013–14 Bosnian Premier League) and Vitez.
 He totalled 202 official matches in all competitions for Zrinjski, which placed him third behind Pero Stojkić and Mario Ivanković on the club's all-time appearances list.

-On 17 June 2016, Đurić signed a two year contract with Radnik Bijeljina.
+On 17 June 2016, Đurić signed a two-year contract with Radnik Bijeljina.
 While at Radnik, he also became the club captain.
 In June 2018, he extended his contract with Radnik.
-So far with Radnik, Đurić has won the 2016–17, 2017–18 and 2018–19 Republika Srpska Cup.
 On 24 August 2019, he scored a hat-trick in Radnik's 3–0 home league win against Mladost Doboj Kakanj.

 Đurić scored another hat-trick for Radnik, this time in his team's 0–4 away league win against, once again, Mladost Doboj Kakanj on 23 November 2019.
 He ended his career at Radnik in October 2021.